Open Access Policy

 Revisions

-In cases where the referees or Editorial Board Member has requested changes to the manuscript, you will be invited to prepare a revision.
-The decision letter will specify a deadline for submission of a revised manuscript.
-Once resubmitted, the manuscript may then be sent back to the original referees or to new referees, at the Editorial Board Member’s discretion.
+If referees or the Editorial Board Member request changes to the manuscript, authors are invited to prepare a revision.
+The decision letter specifies a deadline for submission of the revised manuscript.
+Once resubmitted, the manuscript may be sent back to the original referees or to new referees, at the Editorial Board Member’s discretion.

-When all editorial issues are resolved, your paper will be formally accepted for publication.
-The received date stated on the paper will be the date on which the original submission passed our standard quality control checks, which are based on the journal’s submission guidelines.
-The accepted date stated on the paper will be the date on which the Editorial Board Member sent the acceptance letter.
+When all editorial issues are resolved, the paper is formally accepted for publication.
+The received date stated on the paper is the date on which the original submission passed the journal’s standard quality control checks.
+The accepted date is the date on which the Editorial Board Member sent the acceptance letter.

-After acceptance, authors are sent proofs of their manuscript but only changes to the title, author list or scientific errors will be permitted.
+After acceptance, authors are sent proofs of their manuscript, but only changes to the title, author list, or scientific errors are permitted.
 All corrections must be approved by the publishing team.
 Journal of e-Science Letters reserves the right to make the final decision about matters of style and the size of figures.

 Appeals